Richard Slator Dunn: Scholarly work

-Dunn is the author of many scholarly articles and books, including Sugar and Slaves: The Rise of the Planter Class in the English West Indies, 1624-1713 in 1972.
+Dunn was the author of many scholarly articles and books, including Sugar and Slaves: The Rise of the Planter Class in the English West Indies, 1624-1713 in 1972.
 The book outlines the development of slave society and the Planter class by examining "sugar production techniques, the vicious character of the slave trade, the problems of adapting English ways to the tropics, and the appalling mortality rates for both blacks and whites that made these colonies the richest, but in human terms the least successful, in English America."

 His book, A Tale of Two Plantations: Slave Life and Labor in Virginia and Jamaica, was published by Harvard University Press in 2014.

 The book earned Dunn the Anisfield-Wolf Book Award in 2015.
 According to the book's companion website, Two Plantations, Dunn was able to utilize slave holder records to recreate the genealogies of "1,103 slaves who lived at Mesopotamia [Jamaica] between 1762 and 1833, and the 973 slaves who lived at Mount Airy [Virginia] between 1808 and 1865.
 And he has reconstructed the lineages of slave families from both plantations through four or five generations."

 He and his wife were co-executive officers of the American Philosophical Society from 2002 to 2007.